-These three layers map directly to the tiered approach discussed earlier in the Learning and Behaviour section.
-For example, in the PBL framework, Tier 1 is differentiated and explicit teaching for all students, Tier 2 is focussed teaching for identified students and Tier 3 is intensive teaching for a small number of students.
+These three layers map directly to the tiered approach in the PBL framework, Tier 1 is differentiated and explicit teaching for all students, Tier 2 is focussed teaching for identified students and Tier 3 is intensive teaching for a small number of students.
 Each layer provides progressively more personalised supports for students.

-Every classroom in our school uses the PBL Expectations Matrix, illustrated below, as a basis for developing their behaviour standards.
+Every classroom in our school uses the PBL Expectations Matrix, as a basis for developing their Classroom Rules.
 Using this matrix, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
 The completed matrix is on display in every classroom, used as the basis of teaching expectations throughout the year and revisited regularly to address any new or emerging issues.